mantasmacionis/DataScienceY4/README.md

 After doing this basic preprocessing, the dataset needed to be balanced, the main factor in this dataset is whether or not a loan was defaulted on
 (0 is non defaulted 1 is defaulted) The initial imbalance is represented in this bar chart diagram
 <img src=https://github.com/mantasmacionis/DataScienceY4/blob/main/AdvancedPortfolioDraft/initialimbalance.png alt="initialimbalance" width="800" height="350"/>
+SMOTE was chosen to create synthetic data which would have a default value of 1(defaulted on a loan), SMOTE works on numerical values only so a conversion was done to temporarily turn certain columns into number classificiation.

 - **Data Visualizations**
 - **Exploratory Data Analysis**